-Search engine advertising a type of of paid advertising, also known as pay-per-click advertising or PPC, that gets your business found on search engines.
+Search engine advertising is a type of paid advertising, also known as pay-per-click advertising or PPC, that gets your business found on search engines.
 Search advertising is a great way to compete in the online space and directly target folks in your area who are using a search engine to look for your products or services.

 The way it works is simple.
 Say you have a shoe shop.
 You were smart and placed a huge order of red, white, and blue sandals just in time for the 4th of July, and you want to advertise on Google.
 When someone searches for a keyword you’ve bid on, like “red, white, and blue sandals,” their search term will trigger your text ad, which shows up in the sponsored section of the search results page.
 This gives you visibility on the page quickly and cost-effectively.
 Then, if your text ad is compelling enough, the searcher will click your ad, visit your website, and ultimately contact you.

 The beauty of search advertising is that you have a chance to compete with the bigger competitors in your local market without spending an arm and a leg in advertising costs.
 It also gives small business owners like you a way to directly target searchers based on their geography so your ads only show to people who are around your store or service area.
 Search advertising is like having a billboard online, but your targeting is much more effective because it is only being shown to people in your local area who are actually looking for your products or services.